[HISTORY: Adopted by the Borough Council of the Borough of Schwenksville 9-8-2011 by Ord. No. 366. Amendments noted where applicable.]

 - Any dog, cat or other domestic animal normally and ordinarily kept in or permitted to be at large in the dwelling of its owner.

-- Any person, firm or corporation owning or actually keeping, having, using or maintaining any of the animals herein referred to.
+- Any person, firm or corporation owning or actually keeping,

 - Any police officer, state trooper or duly appointed Animal Control Officer or Code Enforcement Officer, or his or her designee.